GSecurity1979/Notes/README.md

 and they hypnoed me and ordered me to work on security, so I got a job as a security guard, and custom windows I create they infect and through my work get other people in prison.
 They also made me break up with every gf I ever had and forced me to stay single for almost 10y now.
 They're also actively preventing me from finding a new gf by telling people bad things about me.
 They follow me everywhere online I go and instruct people how to deal with me.
 They also tried forcing me into killing my father.
 They basically made me their slave.

+Last time I was raped was a week ago, and if I think they infected me with something very bad this time.